databrary/presentations/jlsc-15/jlsc.md

 New practices for managing workflows involving technology and metadata creation will be needed to develop successful data repositories.
 Research data includes diverse materials related to scholarly process and scholarly products.
 This means that research data differ from other products of research such as journal articles and books, and it raises questions about how libraries should respond.
-How should libraries represent datasets in a manner that allows them to be cataloged, preserved, and cited (Wickett, Sacchi, Dubin, & Renear, 2012)?
+How should libraries represent datasets in a manner that allows them to be cataloged, preserved, and cited (Wickett, Sacchi, Dubin, & Renear, 2012; Hourclé, 2008)?
 Representing research data outside of its original context risks making the data more difficult to interpret (Borgman, 2012).
 Can libraries meet the needs of researchers who are increasingly held responsible for documenting and sharing the raw data from their research along with its products and derivatives (Heidorn, 2011; Greenberg, White, Carrier, & Scherle, 2009)?
 Propagating research data is fast becoming a core component of scientific communication, but a bridge between researchers and repository staff must be built to facilitate that propagation (Castelli, Manghi, & Thanos, 2013).
 A survey of repository staff workers in Australia and New Zealand illustrates some of the challenges ahead.
 It found that building digital data repositories will require library workers to develop new skills related to the software driving these repositories and skills to communicate with IT departments (Simons & Richardson, 2012).
 Library staff will also need to develop working knowledge about semantic web-based metadata schema like RDF, multimedia file formats, and access concerns like copyright legislation and open access standards (Simons & Richardson, 2012).
 The Databrary project team's experience echos many of these points.
-Staff without library or information science backgrounds have had to learn about curation, preservation, and metadata, and staff with library science backgrounds have had to acquire a range of new technical skills.
+Staff without library or information science backgrounds have had to learn about curation, preservation, and metadata, and staff with library science backgrounds have had to acquire a range of new technical skills common to the industry of software development.

 ## Description of services